djsoulspotti-ops/Skajla/docs/DEVSECOPS_SECURITY_AUDIT_2025_11_12.md

 ## 🚀 CONCLUSION

-SKAILA has been **significantly hardened** against common web application vulnerabilities.
+SKAJLA has been **significantly hardened** against common web application vulnerabilities.
 The three critical security issues have been resolved, and the application is now **production-ready** with enterprise-grade security controls.

 **Key Wins:**
 - ✅ **Zero** critical vulnerabilities remaining